 - Students should refer to the academic calendar & check their University emails on a regular basis to keep up to date on the due dates for payment & de-registration. - If a student withdraws from the University before the last day of the first week of classes, 100% of tuition and fees will be refunded (this does not include the non-refundable enrollment deposit). - If the student withdraws before the last day of the second week of classes, 50% of tuition and fees will be refunded (this does not include the non-refundable enrollment deposit). - After the end of the second week, the student is liable for the tuition and fees in full, therefore no refunds of tuition and fees will be processed. - Other fees and charges are applicable for both UG and IEP courses.
-Students are responsible for the cost of their textbooks and other course materials and supplies. - Government scholarship students are subject to the PUC scholarship rules and regulations. - Siblings attending AUK may be eligible for a tuition fee discount-contact the AUK Finance Department for further information. - Fees and charges are payable in the AUK Finance Department located on the first floor of the administration building.
+Students are responsible for the cost of their textbooks and other course materials and supplies. - Government scholarship students are subject to the PUC scholarship rules and regulations. - Siblings attending AUK may be eligible for a tuition fee discount-contact the AUK Office of Finance for further information. - Fees and charges are payable in the AUK Office of Finance located on the first floor of the administration building, and payable through the online payment gateway.